-Over the last decade or two, observational astrophysics has pushed new boundaries, yielding more interesting and precise observations of neutron stars, including their periods, masses, radii, and tidal deformabilities, among other properties \citep{Antoniodis_2013,Cromartie_2020,Fonseca_2021,GW170817,Abbott_2019,Miller_2019,Riley_2019,Miller_2021,Riley_2021}.
-Out of these recent observations, gravitational waves (GW) on the tidal deformability and Neutron Star Interior Composition Explorer (NICER) inference of precise mass-radius measurement of a few pulsars have provided stringent constraints on the equation of state (EoS) of matter that resides at the cores of the NSs \citep{GW170817,Abbott_2019,Miller_2019, Riley_2019, Miller_2021, Riley_2021}.
-Along with these observations, agnostic approaches that depend only on the thermodynamic consistency of matter (as opposed to the detailed microphysics, which are highly model-dependent) have proven very effective in constraining the EoS at intermediate densities achieved by NSs \citep{Read2009Polytrope, Lindblom2010Spectral,Greif:2018njt, LandryEssick2019GP, Annala2020, Somasundaram2021MuEoS}.
-Along with thermodynamic consistency, the agnostic approaches also rely on limiting conditions at low density and asymptotic high densities, where chiral effective field theory \citep{Hebeler_2013, Gandolfi:2019zpj, Keller:2020qhx} and perturbative calculations \citep{Kurkela2010pQCD,Fraga:2013qra,Kurkela_2014} can be relied upon with relatively good confidence.
+Over the last decade or two, observational astrophysics has pushed the boundaries, yielding precise observations of NSs, including their periods, masses, radii, and tidal deformabilities, among other properties \citep{Antoniodis_2013, Cromartie_2020, Fonseca_2021, GW170817, Abbott_2019, Miller_2019, Riley_2019, Miller_2021, Riley_2021}.
+The gravitational waves (GW) inference of the tidal deformability and Neutron Star Interior Composition Explorer (NICER) inference of the mass and radius for a few pulsars have provided stringent constraints on the equation of state (EoS) of matter that resides at the cores of the NSs \citep{GW170817, Abbott_2019, Miller_2019, Riley_2019, Miller_2021, Riley_2021}.
+Along with these observations, agnostic approaches that depend only on the thermodynamic consistency of matter (as opposed to detailed microphysics, which are highly model-dependent) have proven very effective in constraining the EoS at densities achieved by NSs \citep{Read2009Polytrope, Lindblom2010Spectral, Greif:2018njt, LandryEssick2019GP, Annala2020, Somasundaram2021MuEoS}.
+The agnostic approaches also rely on limiting conditions at low density and at asymptotic high density, where chiral effective field theory \citep{Hebeler_2013, Gandolfi:2019zpj, Keller:2020qhx} and perturbative calculations \citep{Kurkela2010pQCD, Fraga:2013qra, Kurkela_2014} are trusted with relatively high confidence.